School Groups & Programs

 The Armory provides young people an unforgettable opportunity to experience professional theater in a context that supports their education.
 Targeted toward students age 12 to 18*, we are proud to provide:

-- Discounted tickets to Thursday matinees and weekday evening performances ($15 students, $25 chaperones).
+- Deeply subsidized $15 tickets to Thursday matinees and weekday evening performances for students & chaperones.

 - FREE tickets for Title 1 schools and social service agencies to Main Stage and Studio productions (limited supply in the Ellyn Bye Studio per performance).